JBBru-helloworld/Budget-Tracker/README.md

 # Budget Tracker

-A modern web application that helps users track and manage their expenses by scanning receipts, allocating costs, and analyzing spending patterns.
+A modern web application that helps users track and manage their expenses by scanning receipts, allocating costs, and analysing spending patterns.

 ## 📋 Overview

 Budget Tracker is a comprehensive financial management tool that combines receipt scanning technology with expense tracking and budget analytics.
 Users can upload or scan their receipts, which are then processed using AI to extract individual items.
-These items can be allocated to different users for shared expenses or categorized for personal budgeting.
-The application provides visual analytics to help users understand their spending habits and offers personalized money-saving tips.
+These items can be allocated to different users for shared expenses or categorised for personal budgeting.
+The application provides visual analytics to help users understand their spending habits and offers personalised money-saving tips.

 ## ✨ Features

 - **Receipt Scanning**: Upload receipt images or scan them directly with your device camera
 - **AI-Powered Text Extraction**: Automatically convert receipt images to text data
-- **Item Categorization**: Automatically categorize spending into groups (food, clothing, recreation, etc.)
+- **Item Categorisation**: Automatically categorise spending into groups (food, clothing, recreation, etc.)
 - **Cost Sharing**: Drag and drop items to allocate expenses between multiple users
 - **Visual Analytics**: Track spending with weekly, monthly, and yearly graphs
-- **Smart Insights**: Receive personalized money-saving tips based on spending patterns
+- **Smart Insights**: Receive personalised money-saving tips based on spending patterns
 - **Secure Authentication**: Firebase authentication with email/password and password reset
 - **Responsive Design**: Fully functional on mobile, tablet, and desktop devices